clay-one/composer-core/docs/api-ref/component-cache.md

 ## Enforcing single instance in an AppDomain

-Not only you may have different contracts, or register the component multiple times, you may also have created different instances of Composer (multiple `ComponentContext` instances) in an application.
+Not only you may have different contracts, or register the component multiple times, you may also have created different instances of ComposerCore (multiple `ComponentContext` instances) in an application.
 If you want a component to share the state among all of the registration among a single AppDomain, you can use `StaticComponentCache` type to do so.